Regression-aware Continual Learning for Android Malware Detection: Experiments

-\myparagraph{CL Methods.} As our main baselines for comparison, we first consider two strategies: (i) the \naive strategy, \ie finetuning on new experiences without using any knowledge retention mechanism, and (ii) the cumulative strategy, \ie finetuning on both new experiences and the whole data from previous ones, to assess the lower and upper bound of the performance, respectively.
-We then consider five \soa CL methods: Replay with a buffer size set to 200 for DIL experiments, and to 1000 CIL ones~\cite{rolnick2019experience}; Averaged Gradient Episodic Memory (A-GEM)~\cite{chaudhry2018efficient} with buffer size set to 200 for DIL and 1000 for CIL.
-The number of examples from memory used to compute the reference gradients is set to 32, matching the batch size.
+\myparagraph{CL Methods.} As our main baselines for comparison, we first consider two strategies: (i) the \naive strategy, \ie finetuning on new experiences without using any knowledge retention mechanism, and (ii) the cumulative strategy, \ie finetuning on both new experiences and the whole data from previous ones, to assess the lower and upper bounds of the performance, respectively.
+We then consider five \soa CL methods: Replay with a buffer size of 200 for DIL experiments, and of 1000 for CIL~\cite{rolnick2019experience}; Averaged Gradient Episodic Memory (A-GEM)~\cite{chaudhry2018efficient} with buffer size of 200 for DIL and 1000 for CIL.
+The number of examples used to compute the reference gradients is set to 32.
 The number of stored samples per experience is adjusted based on the number of experiences in the dataset.
 Elastic Weight Consolidation (EWC)~\cite{kirkpatrick2017overcoming} with $\lambda$=0.001; Synaptic Intelligence (SI)~\cite{zenke2017continual} with $\lambda$=0.001 and $\epsilon$=0.1; and Learning without Forgetting (LwF)~\cite{li2017learning} with $\alpha$=1 and the temperature=1.
-Following~\cite{yan2021positive}, we use PCT as in \cref{eq:PCT} with $\alpha=1$, as it also proved effective during our grid search, and $\beta$=0.5 showing a reasonable trade-off between NFR reduction and F1-score.
-All experiments are conducted using the CL methods from the Avalanche library~\cite{ carta2023avalanche}
+Following~\cite{yan2021positive}, we use PCT with $\alpha=1$, as effective during our grid search, and $\beta$=0.5 showing a reasonable trade-off between NFR reduction and F1-score.
+All CL methods are taken from the Avalanche library~\cite{ carta2023avalanche}.

+\myparagraph{Evaluating NFRs on Deeper Architectures.} To complement the experiments on MLP and SVM classifiers, we conduct an additional evaluation in the DIL setting using the CNN-based malware detector proposed in~\cite{mclaughlin2017deep} and implemented in~\cite{liu2026unraveling}.
+The detector operates on Android opcode sequences extracted from APK files; we refer the reader to~\cite{mclaughlin2017deep} for further details on the architecture and preprocessing pipeline.
+For this experiment, we apply the preprocessing pipeline to the \elsa dataset and truncate opcode sequences to a maximum length of 600,000 elements, padding shorter sequences with zeros.
+Models are trained for 10 epochs on each experience.
+Due to the computational cost of the experiments, we evaluate only the \naive, cumulative, and PCT strategies.
+Results are averaged over three runs with different random seeds.